Our Trusted

 “Without biodiversity, there is no future for humanity”

-Overfishing happens when fish are caught at a rate faster than they can reproduce, leaving insufficient mature fish to maintain a healthy population.
+• Overfishing happens when fish are caught at a rate faster than they can reproduce, leaving insufficient mature fish to maintain a healthy population.
 This disrupts marine ecosystems and leads to the loss of ocean biodiversity.
-In 2024, the United Nations Food and Agriculture Organization reported that over 37% of the world’s 500 monitored fish stocks were overfished (Marine Stewardship Council, 2024).
+In 2025, the UN Food and Agriculture Organization revealed that fisheries are depleting 35.5% of over 2,000 monitored fish stocks at unsustainable rates (Marine Stewardship Council, 2024).

 The consequences of overfishing are far-reaching: it threatens the stability of fish populations, harms marine habitats, and impacts the livelihoods of communities that depend on fishing.
 Sustainable practices are essential to protecting our oceans and ensuring a balanced, thriving marine environment for generations to come.